DELs in Cells – Molecular Glue Direct – Tap into the potential of molecular glue

 - Client may nominate Chemical Series for 1 year

-- Vipergen assigns its rights to Nominated Chemical Series and these becomes exclusive for client
+- Vipergen assigns its rights to Nominated Chemical Series, and these become exclusive for you as a client

 Screening for molecular glues principle